WindzCUHK/athenz/docker/docs/zts-setup.md

 However, to simplify the setup, we will create an intermediate CA signed by the **Service CA** (1), and then use that intermediate CA to sign the service certificates issued by Athenz (2).

 1. Create an intermediate CA certificate
-    - Create your CSR and private key for the intermediate CA (TODO: provide template .cnf file)
+    - Create your CSR and private key for the intermediate CA
     - Ask your **Service CA** to sign the CSR and get the intermediate CA certificate
     ```bash
     # copy your file in the following paths